mendiolamj/cg-cloud-foundations-wiki/KMS-Workshop-Part-4.md

 To establish a filter, go to filter area, select "**Event name**", and set the name as "**GenerateDataKey**".
 Press "**Enter**" while still on the "**Enter Event Name**", leaving "**Select time range**" as it is.
 Alternatively, you could select a time range if you wish.

 You will have a display of the GenerateDataKey operations that you have performed during the workshop.
-You can see image below as a reference:

 If you open any of the request in the list,  you will have further details of the operation that took place and.
 For example, take a look at the "**User name**" value responsible for the requests and write it down, we will use it later.
 These parameters provide us with a full view of who, what, how and when an operation took place.